sushil-ingole/fullstack-app/README.md

 Feel free to explore the repository and let me know if you have any questions or need further information.
 ```

-This version keeps the markdown formatting consistent and correct.